-The sheer range can be intimidating with a bike for every riding style, from dirt bikes and street bikes, to freestyle bikes and racing bikes.
+The sheer range can be intimidating with a bike for every riding style, from dirt and street bikes to freestyle and racing bikes.

 Manufacturers will display a range of accessories and a vast assortment of colours to lure customers into buying their perfect BMX machine.

 But the term BMX embraces many flavours, and it will cover heavy bikes; lightweight machines; some with heavy-duty wheels; others with thicker axles; different gear systems; a broad range of brakes or no brakes at all.

 The very term BMX has a plethora of options, categories and genres, so it pays to do a little research first to narrow down the possibilities and hone in on the best bike for your needs.

 The first thing to understand is that BMX bikes fall into two main categories, so it's crucial to nail down your requirements from the very start.
 There are two types of bike frames to choose from – Freestyle and Racing.
 The frames may look pretty similar, but there are some crucial differences, and it pays to understand what those differences are.
 Freestyle and Jump Bikes are designed to withstand a lot of punishment from the rider.
 Freestyle machines will face a massive strain during use, so the frame will be much heavier, and the bike will come with 36-48 spokes on each wheel.

 BMX racing bike frames look similar, but they will be manufactured from lighter metals.
 This improves BMX race track performance and lends itself to everyday recreational use.
 Jump bikes are ideal for rough handling, but they are harder to control in light recreational use, and they may have features you are unlikely to need for regular everyday biking.
 Once you have picked the right BMX frame for your needs, choices get much more straightforward.
 But there are more vital decisions to make before making that all-important purchase.